 Our setup consisted of two synthetic services, with randomly injected faults.
 The first service was injected with network timeouts, while the second one with HTTP error codes.
 Thus, the fault characteristics of these services differ.
-Nevertheless, the fault tolerance of both of these services can be improved by applying the Retry strategy.
-When hand-coding the fault tolerance functionality, two separate implementations must be provided to account for the differences in fault detection.
+However, applying the Retry strategy can improve the fault tolerance of both of these services.
+When hand-coding the fault tolerance functionality, the differences in fault detection require two separate implementations.
 With FT-REST, we were able to apply the same FTDL specification to both services with only minimal changes and keep the applications running in the presence of the injected faults.
-Figure 5 shows these two FTDL versions, with the delta depicted in bold.
+Figure 9 shows these two FTDL versions, with the delta depicted in bold.
 Notice that the complexity of the services being rendered fault tolerant does not affect the required FTDL sophistication.
 Because well-designed RESTful services represent a single, isolated unit of functionality, this case study does not unfairly benefit our approach due to the simplicity of our synthesized test services.

-B. Extending Fault Tolerance Strategies
+6.2.
+Extending Fault Tolerance Strategies